Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 return true;

-}⚠️ Pitfall Warning When traversing to find the tail, the termination condition must be
+}⚠️ Warning When traversing to find the tail, the termination condition must be

-curr->next != NULLinstead ofcurr != NULL.
-If you use the latter, when the loop ends,currisNULL— you have lost the reference to the last node and cannot hook the new node onto it.
-Executingcurr->next = new_nodeis then a null pointer dereference, resulting in an immediate segfault.
-This is a very high-frequency bug in linked list code.
+tail->next != NULLrather thantail != NULL.
+If you use the latter,tailbecomesNULLwhen the loop ends—you lose the reference to the last node and cannot attach the new node.
+Executingtail->next = noderesults in a null pointer dereference and a segmentation fault.
+This is a very frequent bug in linked list code.

-Tail insertion has a time complexity of O(n) because you have to traverse to the tail.
-If you frequently do tail insertions, you could maintain a tail pointer just like maintaining size, making tail insertion O(1) as well.
-However, maintaining an additional tail pointer adds considerable complexity to edge cases (you also need to update it when deleting the tail node).
-We won't introduce it here for now; it will be naturally resolved later in the doubly linked list.
+The time complexity of tail insertion is O(n) because we must traverse to the end.
+If you perform tail insertions frequently, you can maintain a tail pointer just like we maintain size, making tail insertion O(1).
+However, maintaining an additional tail pointer adds significant complexity to edge cases (such as updating it when deleting the tail node), so we will not introduce it here.
+This will be resolved naturally later when we implement doubly linked lists.

-Step 5 — Insert a Node at a Specified Position
+Step 5 — Inserting a Node at a Specific Position

-Having head and tail insertion is not enough; often we need to insert an element at a specified position.
-We agree: index of 0 means head insertion, index equal to size means tail insertion, and exceeding size is considered an invalid operation.
+Head and tail insertion are not enough; often, we need to insert an element at a specific position.
+We define the following conventions: index 0 means insert at the head, index equal to size means insert at the tail, and an index greater than size is considered an illegal operation.

 /// @brief 在指定位置插入元素